-Well, you already know you are an introvert!
-However, that doesn’t mean you can’t take advantage of the great opportunities in the healthcare industry.
 The healthcare industry is growing rapidly, with even more growth expected as majority of baby boomers start retiring.
-If you have been considering a job in the healthcare industry, then this is the ideal time to get trained and get the position you desire.
+If you have been considering a job in the healthcare industry, then this is the ideal time to prepare for medical school test and get trained and then get the position you desire.

 Though this industry is often considered social because one has to keep on interacting with patients, families and co-workers, there are several career paths for introverts.
 Here are the 5 types of healthcare careers for introverts like you.
 We also included the median salary provided by Bureau of Labor Statistics.

 A medical coder reviews medical notes and records from doctors or nurses from a patients visit.
 You will be expected to assign medical codes to the kind of service the patient received so that healthcare providers are reimbursed accordingly.

 Why it’s for you: Instead of working with patients directly, you will only be expected to review their documents while behind the scenes.
 Your attention to detail will be vital so that the healthcare industry does not lose revenue as you will be working with thousands of codes.

 Level of Education required: Certificate or diploma